Prathmkaushik/New-Assignment/README.txt

-Commit HTML, CSS, JAVAscript for project
+Commit HTML, CSS, JAVAscript for project by pushing it to remote repositary